angela-tarantula/holodeque/README.md

 ## Choosing the Matrices

 For `|alphabet| = n`, each element’s matrix is an `n × n` identity matrix with a single row replaced by all ones.
 This construction:

 1. Scales easily with `n`.
-2. Simplifies the derivation of matrix inverses.
-3. Guarantees non-commutativity.
+2. Guarantees non-commutativity.
-4. Minimizes integer growth to reduce overflow risk.
+3. Minimizes integer growth to reduce overflow risk.
+4. Taking the inverse of these matrices is as simple as negating the row filled with ones.
+5. Enables fast push, peek, and pop operations.
+Check the code for specific shortcuts it allows.

 ## Acknowledgments